 Susan Anderson, M.D.
 (1870-1960) – One of Colorado’s earliest women doctors, Susan Anderson, better known as “Doc Susy”, is a member of the Colorado Women’s Hall of Fame.

-Susan Anderson, M.D.
-(1870-1960) – Born in Fort Wayne, Indiana, Anderson’s family moved to the booming mining camp of Cripple Creek, Colorado while she was still a young woman.
+Born in Fort Wayne, Indiana, Anderson’s family moved to Kansas where Susan graduated high school in 1891.
+That same year her father moved the family to the booming mining camp of Cripple Creek, Colorado.
 In about 1893, she left Cripple Creek to attended medical school at the University of Michigan, from which she graduated in 1897.
-While attending college she was diagnosed with tuberculosis and soon returned to her family in Cripple Creek, where she set up her first practice.
+Susan returned to her family in Cripple Creek, where she set up her first practice.

 However, word soon got out and the locals began to ask for her advice on various ailments, which soon led to her practicing her skills once again.
 Her reputation spread as she treated families, ranchers, loggers, railroad workers, and even an occasional horse or cow, which was not uncommon at the time.

 During the many years that “Doc Susie,” which she familiarly became known as, practiced in the high mountains of Grand County, one of her busiest times was during the Influenza Pandemic of 1918-19.
 Like people all over the world, Fraser locals also became sick in great numbers, and Dr. Anderson found herself rushing from one deathbed to the next.